mwmosca/NeuralNetwork/README.md

 - learning rate
 - regularization parameter

-The user may choose to train multiple networks with the indicated hyperparameters.
+Neural networks with the same hyperparameters may demonstrate different performance after training.
+This results from the randomization associated with initializing connection weights in the networks and the order in which training data is fed into the networks.
+Users may select the number of networks to train so they may assess how performance can vary.
 After the networks are trained and tested the following model metrics are reported:
 - maximum accuracy among all models
 - mean training time
 - mean accuracy